Turning local climate action into national solutions.

 From Climate Emergency Declaration to Net Zero Emissions Building Standards: A Roadmap for Municipal Action

-Acknowledging varied circumstances in municipalities, there are priority actions they can take on their pathway to progress from declaring a climate emergency to adopting the upper tiers of the 2020 model codes or net zero emissions code.
+Priority actions municipalities can take in their progress from declaring a climate emergency to adopting the upper tiers of the 2020 model codes or net zero emissions code.

 LC3 case studies highlight innovative local initiatives.